kettanaito/naming-cheatsheet/README.md

 ```

 #### `compose`
 Creates a new data from the existing one.
-Applicable mostly to strings or objects.
+Mostly applicable to strings or objects.

 ```js
 function composePageUrl(pageName, pageId) {